The driver of a vehicle fitted with an approved seatbelt must wear it properly adjusted and fastened [see Australian Road Rules r 264].

 Children over seven years must be restrained in a suitable and properly fastened and adjusted approved child restraint or wear an approved seatbelt that is properly adjusted and fastened [r 266(4)].

-For more information about choosing a suitable approved child restraint see the South Australian Government's website (click here).
+For more information about choosing a suitable approved child restraint see the SA.GOV.AU website page on seatbelts and child restraints.

 Position of children in the vehicle